shunny2/docker-react/README.md

 For the development of Scrim, the most modern libraries that [React](https://reactjs.org/) and [Laravel](https://laravel.com/) can offer were used.

-A production version is available at: [https://scrim-games-app.herokuapp.com](https://scrim-games-app.herokuapp.com)
+A production version is available at [https://scrim-games-app.herokuapp.com](https://scrim-games.vercel.app/)

 ## Technologies